uktrade/pg-bulk-ingest/README.md

 `HighWatermark`

-An Enum to indicate to the `ingest` function how it should use any previously stored high watermark.
+A class of constants to indicate to the `ingest` function how it should use any previously stored high watermark.
 Its single member is:

 - `LATEST` - use the most recently high watermark, passing it to the batches function.
+This is the string `__LATEST__`.

 ---

 `Visibility`

-An enum to indicate when changes are visible to other database clients.
+A class of constants to indicate when changes are visible to other database clients.
 Note that schema changes become visible even if there are no batches.

-- `AFTER_EACH_BATCH` - changes are visible to other database clients after each batch
+- `AFTER_EACH_BATCH` - changes are visible to other database clients after each batch.
+This is the string `__AFTER_EACH_BATCH__`.

 ---

 `Delete`

-An Enum that controls how existing data in the table is deleted
+A class of constants that controls how existing data in the table is deleted

 - `OFF`

-   There is no deleting of existing data
+   There is no deleting of existing data.
+This is the string `__OFF__`.

 - `ALL`

-   All existing data in the table is deleted
+   All existing data in the table is deleted.
+This is the string `__ALL__`.

 ## Data types